raspberrypilearning/gbic-peer-instruction-2/en/step_2.md

 The pre-instructions range from text-based, to a video on a concept, to a visual such as a diagram or mind map.
 The resources always offer a context for the pre-instruction task, such as:

 *“This pre-instruction task aims to get you thinking in advance of the next lesson.
-You are able to undertake online research about the images in order to answer the questions below.
-This work will not be marked — it will, however, form the basis of questions you will be asked at the beginning of the lesson.”*
+You are able to research the images online to answer the questions below.
+This work will not be marked — but it will form the basis of questions you will be asked at the beginning of the lesson.”*

 If your school has restrictions on setting weekly/regular work to be completed at home, it is advised that you set pre-instructions to be completed at home to suit your school’s policy.
 For any remaining pre-instructions, ask pupils to complete them alone and in silence at the beginning of the relevant lesson.